mozerpol/NotesFromLearning/learningVerilog/README.md

 list.
 Between `module` and `endmodule;` we have declaration of variables, assigments, other modules, behavioral blocks such as `always` and `initial`.

-**Ports** are used to exchange information with the environment.
+**Ports** <a name="29"></a> are used to exchange information with the environment.
 If we don't specify the type, then it'll by the *wire* by default.
 The *output* ports can be *reg* type.
-We have special rules, which tell us how we can connect ports
+We have special rules, which tell us how we can connect ports together:
-together:
 - *input* - can be connected inside module to the *wire* type.
 Outside can be connected to *reg* or *wire*.
 - *output* - can be connected inside module to the *wire* or *reg* type.
 Outside